leodido/dockerfiles/sphinxsearch:latest/README.md

 ### Exposed ports

+* `9312` for client connections

 * `9306` for SQL connections

-* `9312` for client connections

 ### Mount points

-This image provides some directories for your configurations:
+This image provides some directories for configurations, logs and other files:

 * `/var/idx/sphinx`